wcsiu/wcsiu.github.io/_posts/2018-05-31-a-better-response-struct-for-influxdb-golang-client.markdown

 ---
 comments: true
 layout: post
-title:  "A better Response struct for InfluxDB Golang client"
+title:  "A better Response struct for InfluxDB Go client"
 date:   2018-05-31 10:31:38 +0800
 tags:
   - InfluxDB
-  - Golang
+  - Go
 ---

 InfluxDB is great for reading real time IoT devices data and the write performace is superb